dmytropogribnyy/Bot_new/docs/BinanceBot Developer Guide — v1.6.3.md

 - DRY_RUN = True → all writes/logs skipped
 - Only console output allowed
 - Used for testing and evaluation
+- Fully isolated: tracked in trade_manager and state

 ## 🚀 Next: WebSocket (v1.7+)